-Measuring Innovation Potential
+Measuring Innovation Potential.

-Breaking down Innovation into components such as those defined in our Innovation Equation has one big advantage.
+Breaking down Innovation into components such as those defined in my Innovation Equation has one big advantage.
 All of these things are measurable, so your organisation can see the benefits of any innovation project that it undertakes.
 Because the areas examined are related to ‘soft skills’ the same techniques can also be used to measure the effects of cultural change programs.
 Although the results are not directly comparable between organisations, the trends shown in the graphical outputs are, thus it is possible to spot both problem areas and areas of excellence as well as learning from your competitors.
-Find out how you can measure innovation potential and kick start your own program using our Innovation Toolkit.
+Find out how you can measure innovation potential and kick start your own program using my Innovation Toolkit.

-The advantage of our approach is that you do not necessarily need to spend money across the whole organisation.
+The advantage of this approach is that you do not necessarily need to spend money across the whole organisation.
 Scarce resources can be carefully targeted so that you get the best value for your money.

 - Innovation environment (culture, risk, leadership, and management, barriers etc)